Members

 We offer many ways to enjoy the beauty of the High Holy Days with a wide variety of services and musical styles and non-member participation in our services is always welcome.

 Our members, who support our Temple year-round, absorb the overwhelming costs of our High Holy Day services.
 To help defray some of the costs, we ask non-members who can contribute to do so.
+Adult tickets are $275 per person.

 We know that this is another exceptional year and we do not want finances to stand in the way of anyone joining us for services or from participating in our community.
 Please make a donation that is meaningful to you.
 The cost of a non-member ticket can later be applied toward Temple Sinai membership if you decide to join before the end of the calendar year.